 You should avoid curving your back when sitting down.

 Look for a straight-backed chair and place a pillow behind your lower back.

-The pillow offers great support and helps you sit straight.
+The pillow offers excellent support and helps you sit straight.

-This helps to relieve your back from the excessive pressure from the extra weight you are carrying.
+This helps relieve your back from the excessive pressure from the extra weight you are carrying.

 Crossing legs promotes the development of varicose veins and poor blood circulation.